 - Kidney failure – Elevated protein levels in the urine can be a sign of abnormal kidney function due to renal artery stenosis.

 If your symptoms have led to a diagnosis of renal arterial disease, there is an assortment of treatment options at your disposal.
 Cholesterol and blood pressure medications, combined with healthy lifestyle changes, are often the first step in a treatment plan for renal artery stenosis.
 If this course of action proves ineffective, there are several surgical options as well.

-At Tampa General Hospital, our team of heart and vascular specialists utilizes a state-of-the-art, 77,000-square-foot cardiovascular center to treat a full array of cardiovascular conditions, including renal arterial disease.
+At Tampa General Hospital, our team of heart and vascular specialists utilizes a state-of-the-art, 77,000-square-foot heart and vascular institute to treat a full array of cardiovascular conditions, including renal arterial disease.